Engaging, Informative and Insightful

 Get the best of NPR news for two hours every weekday.
 All Things Considered hosts Robert Siegel, Michele Norris, and Melissa Block present the program’s trademark block of news, interviews, commentaries, reviews, and off-beat features.

-Art Speaks is a cognitive reaction that is specifically directed at the individual viewer that it often can say more than any written word.
+Hosted by The William King Arts Center, Art Speaks is a cognitive reaction that is specifically directed at the individual viewer that it often can say more than any written word.
 Art is language, communication, and sensory movement.

 WEHC is pleased to present the church services of Emory First United Methodist Church on a one week delay.
 Sermons can be heard from Pastor David Jackson as well as Chaplin Mary K. Briggs.